 A lot of restaurant waste that can’t be composted can be recycled.
 Plastic food packaging, cans, bottles, and jars are easily recyclable, but be sure to check plastic numbers and separate properly.
 Talk to your waste management provider, and train your staff on the proper protocols for a successful recycling program.
-You can also check out this article for more information on restaurant recycling.
+You can also check out this article on restaurant recycling for more information on recycling at your business.

 When food has to travel hundreds of miles to reach your restaurant, fuel and money is wasted.
 Using locally sourced food eliminates waste, and is also a great selling point to environmentally conscious customers.
 If you’re not prepared to overhaul your entire menu with local food yet, you can try creating a few seasonal dishes based on the ingredients that are in season around you.

 If you run an establishment that can’t get rid of disposables altogether, you can at least try to use less when customers dine in.
-Try offering drinks in washable plastic cups or glasses, and make straws available by request only (or use these eco-friendly ones).
+Try offering drinks in washable plastic cups glasses, and make straws available by request only (or use eco-friendly options).
 Send leftovers home in biodegradable take-home boxes, and consider using green paper products in-house.

 Keeping your restaurant clean is one of the most important parts of the business, but harsh cleaning agents can wreak havoc on the environment.
 By using environmentally friendly cleaning chemicals, you can contribute to keeping your local water system healthy.